-But you want to change the post author name to this …
+But you want the name shown on the posts changed to this …

 If you want to change the author name displayed on all posts you have authored to something else, all you have to do is change your nickname (public display name) in your User Profile section.
-(Note: the method below will change the name on all your posts)
+(Note: this will change the author name displayed all of your posts)

-You can get to your Profile screen using various methods:
+You can get to the Profile screen using various methods:

-#1 – You can log into the WP Admin area and click on Users > All Users …
+#1 – Log into your Admin and click on Users > All Users …

 Next, place your mouse over your user profile and click the ‘Edit’ link …

-#2 – You can also click on Users > Your Profile from the WP main menu …
+#2 – You can also click on Users > Your Profile in the Admin menu …

-#3 – You can also click on the ‘Howdy, Your Site Name’ tab at the top of your administration toolbar and select Edit My Profile …
+#3 – You can also click on the ‘Howdy, Your Site Name’ tab at the top of your admin screen and select Edit My Profile …

-Using any of the methods shown above will bring you to the User Profile area …
+All of the above methods will bring up the Profile area …

-In the Profile screen, (1) change the name in the Nickname field and (2) select this nickname from the drop menu in the ’Display name publicly as’ settings …
+Enter a new Nickname (1) and (2) select the new nickname from the dropdown menu in the ’Display name publicly as’ settings …

 Save your settings …